...

 Running strengthens your bones and joints

-Because running is a weight-bearing exercise, it strengthens the bones and joints.
-It also reduces the risk of arthritis and helps to prevent injury to the knees, hips, ankles, and feet by building strong muscles around them.
+Running strengthens the bones and joints because it is a weight-bearing exercise.
+It reduces the risk of arthritis.
+Running helps to prevent injury to the knees, hips, ankles, and feet.
+It builds strong muscles around them.

 Running reduces stress and boosts mood and sleep quality

-A 2012 Michigan Technological University study revealed that running in the woods helped lower perceived effort and stress than running in the city.
+A 2012 Michigan Technological University study found that running in the woods reduced perceived effort and stress more than city running.

-A 2008 University of Kentucky study indicated that exercisers had 25% less stress, despair, and rage than non-exercisers.
-A 2011 Journal of Adolescent Health research found comparable outcomes for teenagers.
-Kids who exercised had higher self-esteem and were less sad than their counterparts who did not exercise.
+A 2008 University of Kentucky study showed that exercisers experienced 25% less stress, despair, and rage than non-exercisers.
+A 2011 Journal of Adolescent Health study found similar results for teenagers.
+It showed higher self-esteem and less sadness among those who exercised.

-Running may also assist with insomnia and increase sleep quality.
-A 2013 Northwestern Medicine research found moderate exercisers slept better, fell asleep quicker, and woke up more refreshed than non-exercisers.
-The same research found that those who ran had better sleep quality and fewer insomnia symptoms (a condition characterized by difficulties sleeping or staying asleep) than people who went to tone or stretching sessions.
+Running may help with insomnia and improve sleep quality.
+A 2013 Northwestern Medicine study found that moderate exercisers slept better.
+They fell asleep quicker and woke up more refreshed than non-exercisers.
+Those who ran had better sleep quality.
+They had fewer insomnia symptoms compared to those who did tone or stretching sessions.

 Running increases lung capacity and heart health

-If you’re new to running, start by doing run intervals of 10 minutes and brisk walking for one minute between each run.
+If you’re new to running, start by doing run intervals of 10 minutes.
+Do brisk walking for one minute between each run.
 Slowly lengthen your running time as it becomes easier.
 Use a running distance calculator to help you measure the distance.

-The most important thing is just putting one foot in front of the other.
-Just wear comfy running shoes when you take your first steps outside; they’ll support your feet and make running easier on your joints.
+The most important thing is putting one foot in front of the other.
+Just wear comfy running shoes.
+When you take your first steps outside, they’ll support your feet.
+This makes running easier on your joints.

-Instead of setting out to finish a 5K marathon first, start by simply committing to going on a 30-minute run three times per week.
-Or having fun with friends or family members who enjoy running on the weekend runs.
+Instead of setting out to finish a 5K marathon first, start by simply committing to a 30-minute run.
+Do this three times per week.
+You can also have fun with friends or family members who enjoy running.
+Join them on weekend runs.

-It’s always more fun to do things with others trying to reach their goals (and you can even get pushy if someone else is involved!).
-If possible, recruit a friend or family member with similar health goals and make plans to go for runs together once or twice per week-you’ll be less likely to cancel when someone else is counting on you!
+It’s always more fun to do things with others trying to reach their goals.
+You can even get pushy if someone else is involved!
+If possible, recruit a friend or family member with similar health goals.
+Make plans to go for runs together once or twice per week.
+You’ll be less likely to cancel when someone else is counting on you!

 Bottom Line